ftj1994/CyberRoadmap/Phase1/Module1-notes.md

 - **In-video quizzes**: Quick checks during lessons.
 - **Practice quizzes**: Concept checks, feedback.
 - **Graded quizzes**: Must score 80%+ to pass (retries allowed).
+---

+## Lesson 5: Welcome to Week 1

+### Course Purpose
+- Introduces the field of security and its role in protecting:
+  - Business operations
+  - Users
+  - Devices
+- Aims to empower learners to help build a safer internet.

+### Section 1: Foundational Security Concepts
+- Definition of Security
+- Role of a Security Analyst
+- Common job responsibilities
+- Core skills of a Security Analyst
+- Importance of Security
+- Protecting organizations and individuals

+### Section 2: Security Domains & Frameworks
+- Overview of 8 Security Domains
+- Introduction to Security Frameworks and Controls

+### Section 3: Tools & Technologies
+- Common tools used by entry-level security analysts
+- Programming languages relevant to the role

+### Final Section: Program Resources
+- Guidance on how to maximize learning and success in the program